-The retrospective plays a vital role in agile methodology as it is the opportunity for teams to examine ways to improve.
-One of the simplest ways to accomplish this goal is to ask product and software development teams two questions - what went well and what didn’t go well?
+The What Went Well retrospective technique plays a vital role in the agile methodology and has been a standby for many in the agile community.
+After all, it's one of the primary opportunities for both in-office and remote teams to examine ways potential opportunities for improvement.
+One of the simplest ways to accomplish this goal is to ask your team two simple questions - what went well and what didn't go well?

 Focus the team on creating a list of concrete actions it can take to improve.